 A great way to keep your audience consistently engaged is by setting up an interactive platform for discussion.
 This type of engagement requires more participation on your end, so you have to be able to commit to being an active part of the community.
 Exclusive, special access to you can also become an added incentive for potential members.

 Add a members-only forum to your website so they can discuss ideas and trade tips.
 Live video, voice, or text chats can also heighten engagement and encourage collaboration.
 You’ll want to set aside a regular time to chat live and commit to being available for your audience during those times.
-Also, make sure you review our site on best forum practices and decide whether you should add a forum to your site, or not.
+Read our membership site advice discussing whether you should add a forum to your site or not.

 In the end, building a membership site is not just about looking ahead, it’s about continually looking at what’s working, what isn’t, and making changes along the way.
 It’s great to experiment and try new things as you build your business, just make sure your members are the priority as you do!
 After all, what would a membership business be without people?
-Focus on creating a lasting, long-term connection between you and your audience and you can’t go wrong.
+Perhaps our best membership site advice is simply focus on creating a lasting, long-term connection between you and your audience and you can’t go wrong!